rehierl/node-tree-outliner/1-4-sequences/readme.md

 **needs substantial editing**

-This folder is intended to hold aspects related to sequences of elements.
+This content is intended to hold aspects related to sequences of elements.

 ordered tree <=> hierarchy of sequences